smuggaz/okta-oidc-sample/readme.md

 ## Setup

-> This document assumes you host this app on `http://localhost:8080/`
+> This document assumes you host this app on `http://localhost:8080/` however if you are using OpenShift then you will have a deployment specific URL.

 1. Grant the app [CORS access](http://developer.okta.com/docs/api/getting_started/enabling_cors.html) in your Okta organization (e.g. `http://localhost:8080/`)